Douglaston–Little Neck, Queens: 19th century

 In 1796, Hicks's estate passed to Thomas Wickes (1770–1854), and in 1819, to Wyant Van Zandt, a wealthy merchant, who built a large Greek Revival mansion in the area.
 Today, this mansion houses the Douglaston Club, a private club with tennis courts, social activities and swimming pools.
 In 1835, George Douglas bought 240 acre of land along with Van Zandt's mansion.
 Upon Douglas' death in 1862, the land was inherited by his son, William Douglas.

 Douglaston Hill is the oldest area of the community, and is characterized by turn-of-the-20th-century homes in Queen Anne and Victorian styles.
 It was laid out with very large lots in 1853, at the very beginning of a movement in the United States to create suburban gardens.
 The area was recognized as a New York City Historic District in December 2004 by the New York City Landmarks Preservation Commission.
 The Douglaston Hill Historic District was listed on the National Register of Historic Places in 2000.

-The settlers thrived producing produce for the Manhattan market and the area was used as a dock on Little Neck Bay.
+The settlers thrived growing produce for the Manhattan market and the area was used as a dock on Little Neck Bay.
 The Little Neck and Douglaston stations opened in 1866 on the North Shore Railroad (now the Long Island Rail Road's Port Washington Branch and the same line featured prominently in the famous F. Scott Fitzgerald novel The Great Gatsby) to serve the community and the dock area.
 Northern Boulevard was developed into a commercial and cultural hub, and the Little Neck Theater, a 576-seat movie theater, was opened in 1929 at the intersection of Northern Boulevard and Morgan Street.
 The theater was closed in 1983.

 From the 1860s through the 1890s, small hard clams (quahogs) from Little Neck Bay were served in the best restaurants of New York and several European capitals.
 Eventually, the term "littleneck" or "littleneck clam" came to be used as a size category for all hard clams, regardless of origin.

+Little Neck was also famous for being the last stop on the Underground Railroad until 1865.